mzivic7/endcord/README.md

 Debug mode can be enabled with `-d` flag.
 It will cause extra messages to be written to log file.
 Endcord will periodically write to drive and log file will quickly grow in size.
-Log is overwritten on each run.
+Log from previous run is renamed to `-prev` on each run and it is replaced.
-Log can be accessed with `show_log` command or in config directory.
+Current log can be accessed with `show_log` command or in config directory.

 ## Usage